ayshi15/oop-assignment/README.md

 Use the given mask image (e.g., Ayshi.png) and convert it into a NumPy array.

 Step 3: Provide Text Input
-Load the given text from a file (names.txt) or use a custom string.
+Load the given text from a file (names.txt).

 Step 4: Generate Word Cloud
 Apply the given input text and mask to create the word cloud using the WordCloud class.
 Customizations include: